 You also can find the attorney’s business address and other information through this database record.

-If you’re asking are Florida Bar complaints public record because you have a specific question regarding the status of a particular attorney, you can get information on attorney discipline on The Florida Bar website.
+If you’re asking whether Florida Bar complaints are public record because you want information about an attorney, you can get this information on the Florida Bar website.
 Understand that the Bar will only give you information that is related to that attorney’s public record.

 Every complaint that goes to the ACAP does not result in disciplinary action.
 The ACAP first will attempt to resolve the dispute through general negotiations.

 The ACAP may find after its initial investigation that no action is required.
 This causes the case to be closed.